vikaskumar4ever/.Net-Fullstack-Interview-Q/README.md

  - Can we Inherite Abstract class Into Interface
  - How can we Acchive Abstraction ?
  - What Is Abstract class & Abstract method ?
- - What Is Solid Principles in C# ?
  - what Is Partial Classes?
  - What is Sealed class?
  - Difference between Dispose vs Finalize